-Review Material findings Recommendations Annual Performance Review 2023 Erosion protection appears to have been removed from Dam E spillway during routine maintenance Dam E spillway and embankment to be re-surveyed and compared with design intent and repaired as required.
-This action is in progress At the time of Inspection, the new pumphouse and intake pipe including the pipe berm downstream of the Causeway Dam was under construction Inspect the condition of the berm following construction.
-This action is in progress Dam Safety Review 2019 No material findings Not applicable
+Review Material findings Recommendations AnnualErosion protection appears to havePerformancebeen removed from Dam E spillwayReviewduring routine maintenance2023 Dam E spillway and embankment to be re-surveyed and compared with design intent and repaired as required.
+This action is in progress - At the time of Inspection, the new pumphouse and intake pipe including the pipe berm downstream of the Causeway Dam was under construction Inspect the condition of the Ca berm following construction in This action is in progress useway Dam and downstream pipe Spring 2024.
+Dam Safety Review 2019 No material findings Not applicable